balakrishnanj/DeckOfCards/README.md

 ﻿# DeckOfCards
- Application was developed using .Net core 3.1 framework with C# as the backend.
+ The application was developed using .Net core 3.1 frameworks with C# as the backend.
- Application has both Console application and Web API Kindly use Swagger link for API documentation.
+ Application has both Console application and Web API Kindly use the Swagger link for API documentation.
  Repo has a postman collection to run the entire deck with 52 cards.
- Serilog for logging (both custom and microsoft logs to file and console app)
+ Serilog for logging (both custom and Microsoft logs to file and console app)

 # Core domain Classes:

 - Deckbuilder.cs:
-   This will build the deck with 52 cards in a sequential order.
-52 cards consists of 4 suits - Hearts/Clubs/Diamond and Spades.
-Each suit has 13 cards with face value 2-10, Jack, Queen, King
+   This will build the deck with 52 cards in sequential order.
+52 cards consist of 4 suits - Hearts/Clubs/Diamond and Spades.
+Each suit has 13 cards with face value 2-10, Jack, Queen, King, Ace

 - DeckOfCardsGame.cs:
-   This class has 2 methods
+   This class has 2 methods:
-      Shuffle: It shuffles the card randomly.
+     - Shuffle: It shuffles the card randomly.
 Internally it uses C# random generator functionality.
-      DealOneCard: It returns a random card from the shuffled list.
+     - DealOneCard: It returns a random card from the shuffled list.
 If the deck is empty it returns null.

 - Deck.cs:
-    This class is responsible for Add, Remove and Swap cards in the deck.
-It takes care not adding duplicate cards to the suit.
+    This class is responsible for Add, Remove, and Swap cards in the deck.
+It takes care of not adding duplicate cards to the suit.
+    Methods:
+Add
-    Methods: Add, Remove and Swap.
+Remove
+        - Swap.

-# To Run the app:
+# To run the app:
 Github BuildOutput folder has runtime assemblies for Api and Console applications.
 Both are self-contained builds, .net core 3.1 installation is not required for both the apps.

 - Console application: Run \BuildOutput\Console\DeckOfCards.Console.exe